Academic Policies and Forms

 This application is only for students who have not completed their graduate capstone experience in the allotted time.
 It should be completed by the student and faculty before final grades are due for a given semester.

 Undergraduates who have completed 90 credit hours and whose grade point average is 3.0 or better may be allowed to enroll in suitable graduate courses numbered 500-599.
 Students must request approval of the department offering the course and their major department chairperson.
-The form is available online here.

 Students may use such graduate courses either to meet undergraduate degree requirements or to meet degree requirements in a Fredonia graduate program they enter at a later time.
 Except for specific courses prescribed in an approved multi-award program, no course may be used for both purposes by the same person.
 In no case will an undergraduate be allowed to enroll in a course numbered 600 or above.

 Permission to Take an Undergraduate Course for Graduate Credit

 Graduate courses at Fredonia are numbered 500-599 and 600-699.
 Under exceptional circumstances, a maximum of 6 credit hours of advanced undergraduate-level courses (300-499) may be allowed.
 Prior permission is required prior to the student's enrollment in the course.
 Undergraduate courses previously taken in the major area of specialization will not receive graduate credit.